PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 received, for instance: CMD_MORSE_END.
 In this case the ongoing sending of morse code will be ended).
 When othere types of messages are received they will be ignored in that moment.
-The sending of the morse code will continue, using the contents of the cw_buffer (because the rx_buffer meanwhile has been filled with data from a new message.
+The sending of the morse code will continue, using the contents of the cw_buffer (because the rx_buffer meanwhile has been filled with data from a new message).

 The sketch for the slave contains a table for the conversion from ASCII to code to send morse dots and dashes.